Chinese Democracy: Lineup changes and work with Roy Thomas Baker

 While finishing "Oh My God", Finck left to rejoin Nine Inch Nails.
-In January 2000, manager Doug Goldstein said Chinese Democracy was "99% done" and expected mid-year In a February Rolling Stone interview, Rose said delays were partly due to learning new recording tech: "It's like from scratch... not wanting it just to be something you did on a computer."
+In January 2000, manager Doug Goldstein said Chinese Democracy was "99% done" and expected mid-year.
+In a February Rolling Stone interview, Rose said delays were partly due to learning new recording tech: "It's like from scratch... not wanting it just to be something you did on a computer."
 Around this time, the band moved to Village Recorders.

-In March 2000, Rose hired Buckethead to replace Finck.
+In March 2000, Rose hired virtuoso guitarist Buckethead (Praxis, Deli Creeps) to replace Finck.
 His eccentric stage persona – a white mask and a KFC bucket on his head – led to rumors he was Slash in disguise.
-Josh Freese left after his contract ended to join A Perfect Circle, formed by Billy Howerdel, who had exited the project months earlier.
-Freese, frustrated by the lack of touring, likened the band to "a giant jumbo jet sat on the tarmac".
-On Buckethead's recommendation, Brain was hired as drummer.
+Josh Freese said of writing songs at the time "I wrote three or four songs...
+There would be an A-list and a B-list of tracks on the old dry-erase board...
+Forever, I had three or four songs on the A-list... but they all had working titles, because they were just instrumentals at the time."
+Freese left after his contract ended to join A Perfect Circle, formed by Billy Howerdel, who had exited the project months earlier.
+Freese, frustrated by the lack of touring, likened the band to "a giant jumbo jet sat on the tarmac."
+On Buckethead's recommendation, Brain (Tom Waits, Primus) was hired as drummer.

 Producer Sean Beavan left in early 2000.

-Though the album was nearly complete, Rose brought in Queen producer Roy Thomas Baker, who convinced him to rerecord the entire album.
+Though the album was nearly complete, Rose brought in producer Roy Thomas Baker (Queen, The Cars), who convinced him to rerecord the entire album.
 (Note: Dizzy Reed later disputed the claim that Baker solely convinced Rose to rerecord the album.)
 Baker felt Freese's drums sounded too "industrial"; Brain said they sounded digital and lacked "air movement".
 Rose wanted the final album to reflect the energy of those involved, prompting the change.
 Geffen's Tom Zutaut called Freese's drumming "spectacular" and said: "I would not have wanted to be in Brain's shoes.
 'We have got a brilliant performance of this and now we need you to recreate it'."
+Freese stated in a 2025 interview "I think that Axl was wanting Brain to feel a part of the project...
+So when he came in, Axl's like, 'You know, hey, let's redo the drums'."

 Rose had Brain learn Freese's parts note-for-note, using transcriptions and a teleprompter before reinterpreting them.
 Brain said he recorded over eight months, and the final album blended both drummers' styles.
 Bassist Tommy Stinson rerecorded his parts with each drummer change: "I probably ended up completely re-recording each part five or six times."
 He later criticized Baker for "wast[ing] many years and many millions of dollars" chasing sounds that could have been fixed in mixing.

-After Nine Inch Nails' Fragility Tour ended in July 2000, Finck rejoined.
-Rose had previously threatened to remove his parts after seeing him perform at the 1999 MTV Video Music Awards.

-Composers Marco Beltrami and Paul Buckmaster contributed orchestral arrangements.
-In 2003, Beltrami said: "Axl played me these songs, asked me my ideas...
-I wrote some melodies and stuff.
-The music was eclectic, and there were no lyrics on the songs that I was working on."